 It’s hard to model yourself after the perfect employee; especially since the perfect employee does not exist.
-However, there are steps that you can take to get as close as you can to be a good employee.
+Even employees working in part-time and temporary jobs struggle to be perfect all the time.
+However, there are steps that you can take to get as close as you can to be a good employee in Singapore.

 Frequent mistakes might tarnish your name, leaving other colleagues to label you as, “annoying” or the “late-comer”.
 Mistakes might also cost you either your next promotion or a solid reference for future job positions.

 It is never a good impression when you turn up late for your job.
 Employers want you to make full use of every hour and minute of the day so that you can maximize your job performance.

 Turning up late for work not only puts you at risk of losing your job but it also:

 It’s impolite.
 You’re basically telling your employee that your personal time is more valuable than your manager’s time.

 You won’t perform at your best.
 When you’re late, you’re going to be distracted.
 Unless you’re a sociopath, you’ll probably feel guilty every time you turn up late to a job.
 When you feel guilty, you’ll spend most of the workday distracted and wondering what people might think

 You’re wasting everyone’s time.
 In a healthy working environment, people will depend on one another to get the job done.
 If you come late, you’re distracting your colleagues from completing their own work and KPI.